What is cURL?

 cURL error 28: Connection timed out

 cURL error 28 occurs when the cURL request isn’t completed in a certain amount of time.
-This happens when the cURL timeout value is set too low or when a firewall is blocking the cURL request.
-Another possibility is a security module, for example, the Apache mod_security module.
-To fix cURL error 28 you can contact your hosting provider.
+This can happen when the cURL timeout value is set too low, but by far the most common cause is that a firewall or security module (for example, the mod_security module on Apache) is blocking the cURL request, which ultimately causes it to timeout.
+To fix cURL error 28, it’s usually best to contact your hosting provider.

 cURL error 60: SSL certificate problem: unable to get local issuer certificate: